redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 **Latency** has two important definitions, depending on context:

-* In context Redis itself, latency is **the time it takes for Redis to respond to a request**.
-See latency is
+* In the context Redis itself, latency is **the time it takes for Redis to respond to a request**.
+The following section of Latency provides a broader discussion of this metric.

 * In the context of your application, Latency is **the time it takes for the application to process a request**.
 This will include the time it takes to execute both reads and writes